Aquatic Invasive Species

 Okanagan Invasive Mussel Monitoring

-Since 2013, OASISS has been monitoring Kalamalka, Wood, Okanagan, Skaha, and Osoyoos lakes in the Okanagan valley for presence of invasive mussels through both water sampling and monitoring stations.
-This sampling is conducted in partnership with the Ministry Environment and Climate Change Strategy as part of the Invasive Mussel Defence Program.
-Each year we collect up to 160 water samples, which represents up to 16% of the provincial invasive mussel monitoring effort.
+Since 2013, OASISS has been monitoring Kalamalka, Wood, Okanagan, Skaha, and Osoyoos lakes in the Okanagan valley for presence of invasive mussels through both plankton tows and monitoring stations.
+This sampling is conducted in partnership with the Ministry of Land, Water and Resource Stewardship as part of the Invasive Mussel Defence Program.
+Each year we collect up to 150 water samples, which represents up to 18% of the provincial invasive mussel monitoring effort.

 Every year so far, the results all have come back negative - NO invasive mussels found!